- Read our review guidelines

 Remember that in order to mount J-cradles to your car you will need to already have crossbars on the roof of your vehicle.
 There are various crossbars that can work with various models of J-cradles, with crossbars mounted either to your roof rails or directly to your car.

-However, temporary crossbars are not designed to take attachments like J-cradles, so you would need to have durable crossbars in order to provide a safe and secure mounting point for the J-cradle attachments.
+However, temporary crossbars are not designed to take attachments like J-cradles.
+For safety reasons, you would need to have durable crossbars in order to provide a secure mounting point for the J-cradle attachments.

 Roof Rack Brands To Look Out For

 There are various brands of roof racks out there but some of the best ones for carrying kayaks include:

 While many roof racks will have universal fittings to attach to various brands of crossbars or rails, it’s always a good idea to check what kind of fittings you’ll need for your car before you make a purchase.

 1: Rhino Rack Folding J Style Kayak Carrier (S512)

 - Length: 22 inches

 - Depth: 7 inches

 - Weight Capacity: 99 pounds